zoobab/dind/README.md

 Todo
 ====

-* add more docker versions (1.12.6, debian/ubuntu based,...)
+* -- add more docker versions: 1.12.6, 1.11.2--
+* add ubuntu based images
-* ssh dotconfig
+* --ssh dotconfig--
-* use a common directory to avoid duplicates
+* use a skel directory to make templates